stangri/docs.openwrt.melmac.net/curl/README.md

 make -j1 defconfig download clean world
 ```

 Depending on the size/CPU of your VM it make take quite some time (or none at all) to complete the initial build.
+Then run the following commands:

 ```sh
 rm -rf ~/openwrt/feeds/packages/net/curl